Aerial manned-unmanned teaming: China

-China is known to be developing various "loyal wingman" prototypes such as AVIC Dark Sword, which is a concept first revealed in 2006.
-As of 2019, China manufactures drones at large scale and has well-developed swarming technology.
-However, the planned level of autonomy and integration with these systems is not known.

-The Rand Corporation reported that PLA was actively monitoring MUM-T concept developments in the United States, identifying US vulnerabilities and developing countermeasures since 2015.

-Crewed component
+Four J-20 in formation at Changchun Airshow 2023.
+The J-20S variant is the first dual-seat stealth fighter in the world built to command loyal wingman drones.

 China planned to use twin-seat stealth fighters to coordinate unmanned combat aerial vehicle (UCAVs) and "loyal wingman" platforms via networking and datalink.
 The advantage of a second operator includes the potential for better interpreting and exploiting the enormous sensory data collected by all friendly platforms, which could overload the limited cognitive and processing capacity for a single human, especially in a contested air combat environment.
 The back-seater operator would focus on managing the manned or unmanned aircraft fleet, reducing the pilot's workload in a contested air combat environment.
 With increased automation and artificial intelligence in the aircraft system, the two men crew would likely be able to delegate more complex AEW&C tasks, absorb information, and make tactical decisions.The stealth platform could act as a more survivable and distributed alternative to traditional control aircraft, as the stealth allows them to collect data from "loyal wingman" systems and sensors on the frontline.

 The development of a twin-seater variant of the Chengdu J-20 was hinted at by its chief designer in 2019.
 In January 2021, Aviation Industry Corporation of China released computer renderings of the twin-seat variant of the J-20 fighter in celebration of the 10th anniversary of the jet's maiden flight.
 In February 2021, a South China Morning Post infographic depicted a twin-seat J-20 variant powered by thrust vectoring WS-10C.
 In October 2021, a taxiing prototype, dubbed J-20S by analysts, was spotted near Chengdu Aircraft Corporation facilities, making J-20S the first-ever two-seat stealth fighter.
+The J-20S variant is the first dual-seat stealth fighter in the world built to command loyal wingman drones.